Bulatypov/Least-Squares-Approximation/README.md

 # Least-Squares-Approximation
-Program to calculate regression with least-squares-approximation method using matrixes
+Program to calculate regression with least-squares-approximation method using matrices